zibamira/microtubulestitching/README-technical.md

 `DerivativesForRigidRegistration` contains the Q derivatives from the supporting information.

-Be careful to maintain compatibility with the supplementary data deposited at Dryad <http://dx.doi.org/10.5061/dryad.v8j20>.
-It contains Amira scripts that use the script object `TryStitchingParametersAndIterate.scro` and the following
-classes:

-    HxCPDSpatialGraphWarp
-    HxComparePointMatchings
-    HxIteratePointMatchingUntilConvergence
-    HxRotateSpatialGraphStackSliceAndCDP
-    HxTestPointMatching
-    SpreadSheetWrapper

 ## Transformations

 `Mat4f` transforms are applied to the points and multiplied to matrices that are